CoreyC315/Azure-Temp-Reader/README.md

 ---

 ## 🚀 Getting Started
-> Detailed setup instructions, deployment steps, and prerequisites are provided in the [Setup Guide](./SETUP.md) (coming soon).
+> Detailed setup instructions, deployment steps, and prerequisites are provided in the Documentation folder in the root.
 At a high level:
 1. Configure Raspberry Pi to send DHT11 readings to Azure IoT Hub.
 2. Deploy Event Hub + Function App in Azure.